Projects in Madagascar

 Education

-The Ministry of Education has recognized the importance of English in developing an international workforce--for continued education, medicine, technology, tourism, and beyond.
-We’ve matched their effort by establishing a TEFL Certification for all our educators.
-TEFL Volunteers in Madagascar have the opportunity to participate in the Peace Corps TEFL Certificate program, an externally-validated credential based on 120 hours of training and two years of supervised teaching experience.
-As English Educators, our primary assignment is to teach at lycée (high school) and/or at a collège (middle school), sharing techniques and building skills among our colleague teachers, and create extra-curricular activities that will strengthen students’ understanding of community and their future roles in the community.
+We’ve matched the effort of the Ministry of Education by establishing a TEFL certification for our educators.
+TEFL Volunteers in Madagascar have the opportunity to participate in the Peace Corps TEFL Certificate program, an externally validated credential based on 120 hours of training and two years of supervised teaching experience.
+As English Educators, our Volunteers’ primary assignment is to teach at a lycée (high school) and/or at a collège (middle school), sharing techniques and building skills among our colleague teachers, and create extracurricular activities that will strengthen students’ understanding of, and future roles in, the community.

 Health